CaseyScott/taste-recipe/README.md

 ## **Credits**
 ### Special thanks to
-My Tutor and Mentor, Dick Vlaanderen for helping me Throughout this project.
+My Tutor and Mentor, Dick Vlaanderen and the Code Institute tutors for helping me Throughout this project.

 ### Recipes
 - The recipes used are from [The Meal DB](https://https://www.themealdb.com/api.php)